 - Programming and leadership development training from the UNH Office of Student Involvement & Leadership (OSIL).

-- Involvement in the Interfraternity Council (IFC), the Panhellenic Council, and the United Greek Association.
+- Involvement in the Interfraternity Council (IFC) and the Panhellenic Council

 - Involvement in UNH community-wide events including Jukebox, University Day, and FSL Week.